Solving Inverse Problems with FLAIR: Experiments

 We systematically analyze the impact of key design choices in our method.
 Specifically, we ablate the deterministic trajectory adjustment, the use of hard data consistency, and the calibration of the regularizer weight for $\times 12$ super-resolution, using a subset of 100 samples from the FFHQ and DIV2K datasets.
 Quantitative and qualitative results are shown in~\autoref{tab:ablation} and~\autoref{fig:ablation}, respectively.

-\textbf{Hard Data Consistency (HDC).} Dropping the hard data consistency degrades both metrics, with PSNR being particularly affected due to poorer alignment with the input observation, which is also evident in the visual example: the reconstruction is plausible, but deviates from the observation.
+\textbf{Hard Data Consistency (HDC).} Dropping the hard data consistency degrades both metrics, with PSNR being particularly affected due to poorer alignment with the input observation, which is also evident in the visual example: the reconstruction is plausible but deviates from the observation.

-\textbf{Deterministic Trajectory Adjustment (DTA).} The biggest performance drop compared to the full setup occurs when removing the deterministic trajectory adjustment, as standard noise injection harms the gradient updates in low-density regions of the prior.
+\textbf{Deterministic Trajectory Adjustment (DTA).} The biggest performance drop compared to the full setup occurs when removing the deterministic trajectory adjustment, as random noise sampling harms the gradient updates in low-density regions of the prior.
 The reconstruction appears overly smooth and lacks texture details.

 \textbf{Calibrated Regularizer Weight (CRW).} Replacing our calibrated regularizer weight with $\lambda_{\mathcal{R}}(t)=t$ also has a strong impact on perceptual quality: the result is visibly blurred if one ignores the changing accuracy of the regularizer along the flow trajectory.